rouskinlab/seismic-rna/docs/user/src/data/relate.rst

 Relation Vectors
 ------------------------------------------------------------------------

-Primary relationships of reads and references
+Relationships between reads and references
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A relation vector encodes the relationship between one sequencing read